carldelfin/dotfiles/README.md

 ### :repeat: Syncthing status

 I've made a small R script, [syncthing-status](https://github.com/carldelfin/syncthing-status) that, well, checks [Syncthing](https://syncthing.net/) status and is intended for use with [polybar](https://github.com/polybar/polybar).
-It will not work out of the box for anyone but me, but should be easy to change according to your own needs.
+It will not work out of the box for anyone but me (it's also written in R :shrug:), but should be easy to change according to your own needs.

 ```bash
 git clone https://github.com/carldelfin/syncthing-status.git